Julia Elise Hong

 juliaelisehong@gmail.com

-Residency, CABIN, Northern New York
+Residency, CABIN, Potsdam, New York

-Solo exhibition Today, de boer, Los angeles, California
+Solo exhibition Today, de boer, Los Angeles, California

 2023 MFA, Claremont Graduate University, Claremont, California